Protection of lesbian, gay, bisexual, transgender and intersex persons (LGBTI rights)

 An open and objective discussion on discrimination based on sexual orientation and gender identity is still very much a taboo within the United Nations.
-A convention on this sphere is difficult to negotiate due to the criminalization of LGBT persons in many countries around the world.

 Nevertheless, progress has been made.
 For example, the Yogyakarta Principles were presented by internationally renowned human rights experts in Yogyakarta/Indonesia on 23 March 2007.
-These 29 principles represent a global standard for guaranteeing the human rights of LGBT persons.
+These 29 principles represent a global standard for guaranteeing the human rights of LGBTI persons.
 The central issues are combating violence against homosexuals and the criminal prosecution of homosexuality as well as access to education, the right to establish a family, freedom of assembly and the right to asylum.
-The German Government regards the Yogyakarta Principles as an important contribution by civil society which can rationalize the debate on discrimination on grounds of sexual orientation and gender identity.
-Germany is calling for the Yogyakarta Principles to be included in the EU’s LGBT Toolkit.
+The German Government regards the Yogyakarta Principles as an important contribution by civil society which can rationalise the debate on discrimination on grounds of sexual orientation and gender identity.
+Germany is calling for the Yogyakarta Principles to be included in the EU’s LGBTI Toolkit.

-In December 2008, a statement on sexual orientation and gender identity with regard to specific LGBT rights was read out in the UN General Assembly, and has since been signed by 68 states.
+In December 2008, a statement on sexual orientation and gender identity with regard to specific LGBTI rights was read out in the UN General Assembly, and has since been signed by 68 states.
 Germany, along with its EU partners, was one of the first to sign.
 The declaration brings together parts of existing international agreements on human rights and formulates the aim of protection from any form of discrimination, prosecution and use of force by states on grounds of sexual orientation or gender identity.

 In March 2011, a joint statement on ending acts of violence and the related human rights violations on grounds of sexual orientation and gender identity was adopted at the 16th session of the Human Rights Council.
 This statement has already been signed by 85 states.

-The most recent and farthest-reaching measure is the first resolution on human rights, sexual orientation and sexual identity adopted by the 17th session of the Human Rights Council on 17 June 2011.
+The farthest-reaching measure is the resolution on human rights, sexual orientation and sexual identity adopted by the 17th session of the Human Rights Council on 17 June 2011.
 This was sponsored by South Africa, which is of special importance considering that homosexuality is still a criminal offence in many African countries.
 The vote was close, with 23 countries voting in favour and 19 against.
 This shows that despite achieving this milestone, we still have a long way to go.